Last updated on August 14th, 2021 at 01:03 pm

 How long do I cook frozen fish in the air fryer?

 It ultimately depends on the size and thickness of the fish.
-But generally, frozen fish fillet takes about 12 minutes at 380F.
+But generally, frozen salmon fillet takes about 12 minutes at 380F.

 The fillets used for this recipe are only 1 to 1.5 inches thick, so they only needed 7 minutes at 390F.
-If you’re not used to your equipment yet, set it for less time than you think the fish needs until you have a better grasp of how the fryer works.
+If you’re first timing using the equipment, then set it for less time.
+This way you can test and adjust the timing.

 And like I said, you can always put it back in if it’s not perfectly done yet!